IBM/solsa/README.md

 [Kustomize](https://github.com/kubernetes-sigs/kustomize) to permit targeting multiple environments, e.g., local development cluster, a Red Hat OpenShift on IBM Cloud cluster, or an IBM Cloud Kubernetes Service cluster.
-SolSA automatically tailors resource bundles such as ingresses to the specifics of each targeted environment.
+SolSA automatically tailors resource bundles such as `Ingress` to the specifics of each targeted environment.

 SolSA can synthesize all the Yaml needed to deploy an application.
 But it does